Ship Wake Detection in SAR Images via Sparse Regularization: Experimental Results

 In Figure \ref{fig:rocMethods}, ROC curves for the methods tested in this section are presented.
 The superiority of the proposed method compared to existing ones is obvious.
 Graziano et. al. \cite{graziano1} is the closest to the proposed method in terms of ROC curve.
-The Log-Hough falls short compared to both the proposed method and Graziano's, which is not surprising since the log-regularisation in \cite{aggarwal2006line} converges to an $L_p$ prior when $p$ tends to 0.
+The Log-Hough falls short compared to the proposed method and Graziano et. al, which is not surprising since the log-regularisation in \cite{aggarwal2006line} converges to an $L_p$ when $p$ tends to 0.